 Hit It Right Between the Nodes

 Their idea came to fruition in 2003, when they began providing consumers with what they describe as a "delivery system for the injection of herbicide into hollow stem plants."
 Japanese knotweed is just such a plant.
-If you inspect a cane of Japanese knotweed closely, you'll see that it is segmented.
+If you inspect a cane of Japanese knotweed closely, you'll see that it is segmented on both dead canes and new shoots of growth.
 Where one segment ends and another begins, you will find a node.
 Between the nodes is a hollow tube, as one finds with bamboo.
 Indeed, "Mexican bamboo" is one of the nicknames for Japanese knotweed.

 So what the heck is a "node?"
 Nodes are the places on a plant's stem from which leaves or branches grow.
 Likewise, on the branches themselves, the places from which leaves, buds, or other branches grow are called "nodes."
 Pruning instructions sometimes exploit these nodes as signposts that one can go by to prune a plant.
 By making your cut above them, you do not lose out on the buds, etc.